Basic Installation

 Use the now installed smart

-cli to install the machine learning runtimes.
+cli to install the machine learning runtimes and dragon.

 # run one of the following

-Build the SmartRedis library¶
+Build the SmartRedis library#

 Clone the SmartRedis repository and optionally checkout a specific branch or tag: